smaclell/smaclell.github.io/_posts/2015-06-02-exterminators-7-action-retros.md

 ---

 Retrospectives are a great tool to come up with actions to improve any team.
-Team discussing their biggest challenges can lead to change and help overcome their obstacles.
+Teams discussing their biggest challenges can lead to change and help overcome their obstacles.
 For improvement to stick I believe teams need to choose action items and follow through with them.